Control theory is crucial in an increasingly complex world.

 Constrained order observer design for disturbance decoupled output estimationIEEE Control Systems Letters (2019)

 A novel Krylov method for model order reduction of quadratic bilinear systems57th IEEE Conference on Decision and Control (CDC 2018) (2018)

-Model approximation of thermo-fluidic diffusion processes in spatially interconnected structures17th annual European Control Conference (ECC 2018) (2018)
+Model approximation of thermo-fluidic diffusion processes in spatially interconnected structures16th European Control Conference, ECC 2018 (2018)